dkaslovsky/calendar-tasks/README.md

 ## Task Source Files
 Tasks are stored in text files, the paths to which are set using environment variables.
-There are three types of supported task files: weekly, monthly, and annual (see descriptions below).
+There are four types of supported task files: weekly, monthly, annual, and single (see descriptions below).

-Paths to all weekly task files are stored in the `CALENDAR_TASKS_WEEKLY_SOURCES` environment variable.
+- Paths to all weekly task files are stored in the `CALENDAR_TASKS_WEEKLY_SOURCES` environment variable.

-Paths to all monthly task files are stored in the `CALENDAR_TASKS_MONTHLY_SOURCES` environment variable.
+- Paths to all monthly task files are stored in the `CALENDAR_TASKS_MONTHLY_SOURCES` environment variable.

-Paths to all annual task files are stored in the `CALENDAR_TASKS_ANNUAL_SOURCES` environment variable.
+- Paths to all annual task files are stored in the `CALENDAR_TASKS_ANNUAL_SOURCES` environment variable.

+- Paths to all single task files are stored in the `CALENDAR_TASKS_SINGLE_SOURCES` environment variable.

 Each environment variable supports specifying multiple files so that the source files can be organized however a user wishes.
 For example, it might be convenient to store each month's tasks in separate monthly task files.
+Specify multiple files with a comma-separated list.

 </br>

 ### Weekly Task Source Files
 Weekly tasks are tasks that occur on the same day each week.
-Such tasks are stored in a file with each line having the form `<day-of-the-week>:<task>`.
+Such tasks are stored in a file with each line having the form `<day-of-the-week>: <task>`.
 For example
 ```
 Sun: Grocery shopping
 Sun: Play with kids